jpeddicord/cse560/FFA/Linker/doc/src/how_to.rst

 .. image:: images/projectfile.png

-Duble click on FFA.sln.
+Double click on FFA.sln.
 This is the project file and will open all associated files in Visual Studio for you.
 At the top of the window there is a dropdown box that will say Debug by default.
 You chould change this to Release before building.
 The Debug version of this program includes extra output which isn't very useful for general use.